dotcomjungle/search-autocomplete-by-dotcomjungle/README.md

 Version: 1.0

-A customizable search widget that autocompletes the titles of WooCommerce products, blog posts, events, or anything else you choose.
+A customizable search widget that autocompletes the titles of products, blog posts, events, or anything else you choose.

-##### About This Plugin
+#### About This Plugin
 This plugin overrides standard HTML's (boring and uncustomizable) autofill feature with a pretty looking and highly functional alternative.
-It creates a search widget that autofills from the titles of WooCommerce products, blog posts, events, pages, or anything else you choose.
+It creates a search widget that autofills from the titles of products, blog posts, events, pages, or anything else you choose.
 It utilizes Lea Verou's excellent [Awesomplete](https://leaverou.github.io/awesomplete/) in a way that is optimized for WordPress and easy to customize.
 Search Autocomplete's features include: